singh-man/ds/README.md

 ## DS questions

-As the questions come I have solved.
+As the questions come; I solve.

 ### Tips